-The additional heterogeneity among parents that comes with different accumulated wealth (compared to the baseline in which only the occupation varies) diminishes the target group for education subsidies but leaves the key mechanisms for making everyone better off untouched.
-The same would remain true if we added ex post heterogeneity resulting from other sources to the model, such as earnings uncertainty or iid wealth shocks (cf. fn.
-1).
-In fact, as long as part of total dynastic capital - human, financial, or physical - is indivisible and fully depreciates in one period, extensions along the indicated lines would also permit an entrepreneurial reinterpretation of the model: the dynasties might be risk-averse small businesses that decide on short-term indivisible investments, like planting a high-yield crop, with idiosyncratic variations in returns.
+The additional heterogeneity among parents that comes with different accumulated wealth (compared to the baseline in which only the occupation varies) diminishes the target group for positive transfers that condition on educational investment but leaves the key mechanisms for making everyone better off untouched.
+The same would remain true if we added ex post heterogeneity resulting from other sources to the model, such as earnings uncertainty or i.i.d. wealth shocks.
+In fact, as long as part of total dynastic capital - human, financial, or physical - is indivisible and fully depreciates in one period, extensions along the indicated lines would also permit an entrepreneurial reinterpretation of the model: the dynastics might be risk-averse small businesses that decide on short-term indivisible investments, like planting a high-yield crop, with idiosyncratic variations in returns.
 The analogous intervention would then consist of investment subsidies financed by a tax on all businesses of comparable size.

-5 Relation to Literature
+5 Related Literature